 In Adobe Fresco, all your artworks live in the cloud.
-You can access your cloud documents from the Home screen.
+To view your cloud documents, tap on the Your work tab on the home screen.
 Your cloud documents are stored with full fidelity.
 Convenience and quality - you get them both with cloud documents.

 Cloud documents also enable you to work seamlessly between Adobe Fresco and Photoshop.
 Start an artwork in Adobe Fresco and continue working on it in Photoshop, and vice versa.